ArfatulAsif/World-Tour/Nepal/Travel Itinerary.md

 **Use Pathao/InDrive to move around between places.
 We used InDrive, as it was a bit cheaper than Pathao.
 Also, We Walked quite a lot, which is why we saved up as much as possible**

 ### To-Do
 - 📚 Book a night bus ticket from Kathmandu to Pokhara for **Day 3**.
+You can do it online or on the spot.
+If you choose to book on the spot, you don’t need to do it on **Day 1**; you can book it on the day of departure from Sorhakhutte or Balaju Bus Stand.
+Just make sure buses are available—check online for seat availability and ask your hotel if it is a very busy season.

 ---

 ## Kathmandu (Day 2)

 ### Morning Activities
-- 🚊 **Local Bus from “Ratnapark” to "Bhaktapur".** Cost around 40 NPR.
+- 🚊 **Local Bus from “Ratnapark” to "Bhaktapur".** Costs around 40 NPR.
 And Ratnapark is near thamel, you can walk from your hotel (1.5 km).

 - 🏠 **Bhaktapur Exploration:**
   - 🎨 **Pottery Square** – Watch artisans create traditional pottery.